erentaskiran/deepseek-vscode/README.md

 1. Install and start Ollama on your system
 2. Open Command Palette (Cmd+Shift+P or Ctrl+Shift+P)
-3. Type "Start DeepSeek Chat" and press Enter
+3. Type "DeepSeek: Start DeepSeek Chat" and press Enter
-4. Select your preferred model variant (1.5B to 617B)
+4. Select your preferred model variant (1.5B to 671B)
 5. If the model is not available, the extension will offer to download it
 6. Once ready, you can start chatting with DeepSeek in the panel that appears